holub008/xrf/README.md

 As noted in the last point, xrf does provide less flexibility (e.g. cannot derive rules from RandomForest, or fitting trees using different algorithms) & fewer interpretive tools (this is in progress) than pre.
 ## Examples
+Here we attempt to predict a binary response (whether a person makes over $50,000 per year) from census data.
+We employ out-of-the-box models from pre & xrf, as well as raw xgboost & glmnet models.

 ```R
 library(RCurl)